AsadMoinuddin152/OpenFlow-QUIC/README.md

 The paper is still under submission.

 Copyright (c) 2022 AntLab
-Licensed under the MIT License.
+Licensed under the GPL-3.0 license.